wzulfikar/lifelog/learning_process/react_js.md

 - Use components to separate your concerns.
 With the *full-power* of JavaScript, not a crippled templating language. *And that's how React works*
 - Components are reusable, composable & unit testable
 - JSX is an ***optional*** preprocessor to let you use HTML-like syntax: it's easy for designers to contribute code
+- React: the accessibility of templates and the power of JavaScript
+-

 >*What about spaghetti code?*
 Just don't write spaghetti code.
 Only put display logic in yourcomponents.